 - ½ cup coconut cream (one can)

-- 1 + ½ cups light coconut milk (canned) or regular coconut milk (carton)
+- 1 ½ cups light coconut milk (canned) or regular coconut milk (carton)

 - ⅓ cup light agave nectar

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- ¾ tsp Pumpkin Pie spice OR
+- ¾ teaspoon Pumpkin Pie spice OR

 - ½ teaspoon cinnamon, ¼ teaspoon nutmeg, and a pinch of ground clove